tanwolf/ChatGPT_and_mixed_methods_research/README.md

-# LLMs and Data Pipelines: An Iterative Approach
+# LLM-Supported and Data Pipeline Construction: An Iterative Approach

 _**Abstract:** Large language models (LLMs) have the potential to revolutionize data engineering making it a manageable process even for non-data scientists.
 Introducing LLMs into data engineering, however, brings new challenges such as a need for constant verification and quality control.
 To tackle such a process I have designed a methodology for using LLMs to build data pipelines.
 I demonstrate the methodology by giving the example of a mixed methods research process combined with NLP and GPT._